+Fig.\ref{PL noise graphs} shows the time evolution of the purity and von Neumann entropy for the single qutrit system when subjected to a classical random field with $\mathcal{PL}_n$.
+In the current case, the dynamics of the system is investigated under two different noisy parameters, namely $g$ (upper panel) and $\alpha$ (bottom panel).
+By comparing Figs.\ref{Fluctuations without noise}, \ref{noise applied figure} and \ref{PL noise graphs}, the dissipative capability of the $\mathcal{PL}_n$ in terms of two noisy parameters to disappear revivals and lower the initial encoded coherence and information can be validated.
 Large values of $g$ have degraded purity, coherence, and information more than the parameter $\alpha$.
 For $g$, the slopes for purity and von Neumann entropy reach saturation values faster than for $\alpha$.
 Aside from the decaying nature of the $\mathcal{PL}_n$, the smaller partial loss rather than complete decay cannot be overlooked.
-This directly opposes most of the prior findings for various quantum systems \cite{Kenfack-OU, Rossi, Rossi-2,Weinstein, Hao}.
+This directly opposes most of the prior findings for various quantum systems where, in most cases, complete separability reaches, as discussed in \cite{Kenfack-OU, Rossi, Rossi-2, Weinstein, Hao, ATTA-GN, ATTA-PLFG, ATTA-PROBE}.
 All slopes for various noise parameter values reach a single saturation level, although at different intervals.
 As a result, there appears to be a strong link between the measures for demonstrating consistency and agreement in the results.
-As the values of both parameters increase, the slopes move from green to red, implying that the decay rate increases.
-In current cases, this qualitative behaviour is comparable to that of the $\mathcal{OU}_n$; nevertheless, the decay levels encountered for the single qutrit system differ significantly from those previously investigated \cite{Rossi,Kenfack-OU}.
+As the values of both parameters increase, the slopes move from green to red end, implying that the decay rate increases. {In the current cases}, this qualitative behavior is comparable to that of the $\mathcal{OU}_n$ and mixed Gaussian noise; nevertheless, the decay levels encountered for the single qutrit system differ significantly from those previously investigated \cite{Rossi, Kenfack-OU, ATTA-PLFG}.